payvision-development/recruitment-challenges/README.md

 ## 1. Castle Black API

 In this exercise you are required to complete the code of a RESTful API game to manage Game of Thrones players and actions using CRUD operations.
-Http methods, response codes and headers should be chosen carefully.
+HTTP methods, response codes and headers should be chosen carefully.

 See details: [Castle Black API](https://github.com/payvision-development/recruitment-challenges/tree/frontend-engineer-junior/1.CastleBlack)